Rebecca Vincent

-Rebecca Vincent (born in 1983) is an American-British human rights campaigner who is currently the Interim Director of Big Brother Watch.
+Rebecca Vincent (born 1983) is an American-British human rights campaigner who is currently the Director of Insights and Innovation at the Thomson Reuters Foundation.
 She was previously the Director of Campaigns for Reporters Without Borders.

 Career

 Early career

 Vincent began her career with the U.S. Department of State, which she joined in 2005, immediately after completing her bachelor's degree in political science from the University of North Texas.
 From 2006 to 2008, Vincent was posted to the US Embassy in Baku, Azerbaijan, as a political officer covering the democracy and human rights portfolios.
 Vincent also spent time as a political reporting officer at the US Mission to the United Nations in New York in 2008, covering proceedings of the 63rd General Assembly and the Third (Social, Humanitarian, and Cultural) Committee.